 - Partner School Role: (2 representatives from your partner school)

 Work with your partner school to identify 2 people at the school for this role.
 These two school representatives are generally a classroom teacher and the school’s principal, but could also consist of a parent, PTA representative or another school administrator.
 These two school representatives will communicate key information to the students and parents of students participating on your team.
-They will also help coordinate classroom visits, and help distribute and collect permission forms on behalf of your team.
+They will also help coordinate virtual classroom visits, and help distribute and collect permission forms on behalf of your team.

 GRAPHICS COORDINATOR: (1 person)

-This group of people are responsible for helping the team captains keep track of all logistics during beach day.
+This group of people are responsible for helping the team captain keep track of all logistics during beach day.
 You may want to consider breaking this into different responsibilities per person: one person for coordinating all the supplies and tools that need to get to and from the beach, one person for everything involving the students (lunches, snacks, check-in, accountability), and one person to support the overall castle design.
 The person leading the design process should ideally be someone involved with the students during the classroom visits, who has a sense of the design vision.
 These logistics leads should be on-site on beach day for the entire day, and you may opt to cycle people in and out on a schedule so someone can be present in the tent at all times to answer questions, point people in the right direction, and keep an eye on the event schedule for the day.

 SET-UP LEADS: (2-3 people per company)